bayareawebpro/laravel-examples/passport-spa-setup.md

 ### Add CreateFreshApiToken Middleware
 This is where the magic happens, everytime we visit a web route, we get a new token when authorized.
 So, once we login, we're ready to use authenticated API routes.
-Laravel will inject a cookie into web route responses that will be automatically used by Axios during future requests.
+Laravel will inject a cookie into web route responses that will be automatically used by Axios during future api requests.
 We use an HttpOnly cookie to secure our token.
 No need to store anything manually.

 ```php